 Model-building starts early.
 Children build model airplanes then blow them up with firecrackers just to see what happens.
 Civil engineers build physical models of bridges and dams then see what happens in scale-model wave pools and wind tunnels.
 Disease researchers use mice as model organisms to simulate how cancer tumors might respond to different drug dosages in humans.

 These examples show exactly what a model is: a stand-in, an imposter, an artificial construct designed to respond in the same way as the system you would like to understand.
-A mouse is not a human but it is often close enough to get a sense of what a particular drug will do at particular concentrations in humans anyway.
-A scale-model of an earthen embankment dam has the wrong relative granularity of soil composition but studying overtopping in a wave pool still tells us something about how an actual dam might respond.
+A mouse is not a human but it is often close enough to get a sense of what a particular drug will do at particular concentrations in humans.
+A scale model of an earthen embankment dam has the wrong relative granularity of soil composition but studying overtopping in a wave pool still tells us something about how an actual dam might respond.

-As computers have become faster and more capable, numerical models have come to the fore and computer simulations have replaced physical models.
+As computers have become faster and more capable, numerical models and computer simulations have replaced physical models.
 Such simulations are by nature approximations.
-However, now in many cases they can be as exacting as even the most highly sophisticated physical models -- consider that the US was happy to abandon physical testing of nuclear weapons.
+However, in many cases they can be as exacting as even the most highly sophisticated physical models --- consider that the US was happy to abandon physical testing of nuclear weapons.

 Numerical models emulate stochasticity, i.e.~using pseudorandom number generators, to simulate actually random phenomena and other uncertainties.
 Running a simulator with stochastic value generation leads to a many-worlds-like explosion of possible simulation outcomes.
-Every little kid knows that even the slightest variation in the placement of a firecracker or the most seemly minor imperfection of a glue joint will lead to dramatically different model airplane explosions.
+Every little kid knows that even the slightest variation in the placement of a firecracker or the most seemingly minor imperfection of a glue joint will lead to dramatically different model airplane explosions.
 Effective stochastic modeling means writing a program that can produce all possible explosions, each corresponding to a particular set of random values, including for example the random final resting position of a rapidly dropped lit firecracker.